 While I’m sure the mention of the word ‘porridge’ sort of gives away the general concept, allow me to share a little more details here.
 This is a recipe to make an instant porridge mix, mostly consisting of finely ground oatmeal (also known as Scottish oats) and milk powder.
 Note that I’m not using oat bran or instant/quick oats, as I consider the finely ground variety much tastier!

 You’ll only need to add hot water to get a steaming bowl of tasty porridge out on the trail!
 You can choose to measure out the mix into daily portions for easy reference, or just separate the mix itself from the milk powder to leave the portioning up to the day’s demands.
 Sounds easy, right?
 It is!

 What do you need?

 Let’s talk about groceries.
-I’ve listed the things you’ll need to make around (batch size) which will provide you with around two week’s worth of breakfast.
+I’ve listed the things you’ll need to make a batch good for two weeks worth of breakfast.